Charred, smoke-damaged or completely gutted. We buy fire damaged houses in any condition in England.

 Why use Property Saviour instead of other quick house sale companies?

-Property Saviour is well regarded in our local area of Leeds, and West Yorkshire in general, and we’re grateful to receive lots of referrals from our happy clients.
-Our small friendly team also covers the whole of the UK and we travel to meet clients on-site, where appropriate.
+Property Saviour is well respected in our local area of Leeds, and West Yorkshire in general, and we’re grateful to receive lots of referrals from our happy clients.
+Our small and friendly team also covers the whole of England.
+We travel to meet clients on-site, where appropriate.

-We have detailed 5-star Google and Trustpilot reviews you can read online and we’re regulated by the Property Ombudsman scheme.
-If you’re concerned about the legitimacy of any offer you’ve been given, please feel free to call us to discuss it; we have knowledge of many of the key players in the industry and have been buying houses in Yorkshire and the rest of the UK for over 10 years.
+We have 5-star Google and Trustpilot reviews that you can read online.
+If you’re concerned about the legitimacy of any offer you’ve been given, please feel free to call us to discuss it.
+We know of many of the key players in the industry.
+You have to ensure that you are dealing with 100% genuine cash property buyers as unfortunately in sell house quick industry, there are scams.
+We have been buying houses in Yorkshire and the rest of the England since 2003.

 Genuine and ethical cash buyers